-• Resident Teaching
+• Resident Teaching: Teaching Practicum

-- The resident will participate in approximately 55 hours as lab assistant and small group discussion leaders in the DPT student program. - The opportunity to provide a neurologic lecture to DPT students may be offered to our most outstanding residents.

-Specialty experiences may include the following:

-- Observation or participation in specialty clinics that may include, but are not limited to, seating and positioning clinic, Parkinson's clinic, Technology Center, Vocational Rehabilitation, Prosthetics and Orthotics, and more. - Observation or participation in SRAlab's Ability Labs, which include: Think and Speak, Arms and Hands, Legs and Walking, Muscle and Bone, and Pediatric. - Please note that some specialty experiences may rely upon the resident's motivation and outreach to pursue available opportunities.

-• Special events and volunteer opportunities

-- SRAlab adaptive sports program - Wheelchair division of Chicago Marathon
+- The resident will participate in approximately 55 hours as lab assistant and small group discussion leaders in the DPT student program. - The opportunity to provide a neurologic lecture to DPT students may be offered to our most outstanding residents if there is interest. - Residents will receive feedback on teaching - Specialty experiences may include the following: - Observation or participation in specialty clinics that may include, but are not limited to, seating and positioning clinic, Parkinson's clinic, Technology Center, Vocational Rehabilitation, Prosthetics and Orthotics, and more. - Observation or participation in SRAlab's Ability Labs, which include: Think and Speak, Arms and Hands, Legs and Walking, Muscle and Bone, and Pediatric. - Please note that some specialty experiences may rely upon the resident's motivation and outreach to pursue available opportunities. - Special events and volunteer opportunities - Wheelchair division of Chicago Marathon - Adaptive sports